longnguyen245/tinylisp/CONTRIBUTING.md

 Authenticity: no AI was used in the creation of the "Lisp in 99 lines of C and how to write one yourself" article and source code.
 Contributions must be authored by the submitter, with a few exceptions such as porting changes from another fork while maintaining attributions.
-Contents sourced from AI tools, such as LLMs, including but not limited to documentation files, source code, configuration scrips, issue and PR descriptions, research, and testing results, are not permitted as they are unauthored.
+Contents sourced from AI tools such as LLMs, including but not limited to documentation files, source code, configuration scrips, issue and PR descriptions, research, and testing results, are not permitted as they are unauthored.